-Below are some of my top tips for those of you who are finding yourself spending a lot more time in the hospital than you anticipated!
+A good nurse will never give up on a patient until he/she has been released, no matter how frustrating the situation may be to both parties involved.
+Below are some of my top tips for those of you who are finding yourself spending a lot more time in the hospital than you anticipated.

 It is vital to know the difference between a full code and a do not resuscitate (DNR) order.
 A full code means that if you heart stops beating and/or you stop breathing, you want the health care team to do everything in their power to get your heart pumping again or breathing again.
 The health care team will begin CPR, which looks a lot different than it does in the movies and on TV.
 It’s much more traumatic.
 Ribs are broken, a breathing tube is put down the throat, the patient is heavily medicated.

 While most people will say yes, do everything you can if that were to happen, not everyone wants that.
 Some people are living with a terminal illness, some are of advanced age, or have a diagnosis like dementia.

 Upon admission to the hospital, the physician who is admitting you should have this conversation with you to ask you if you want to be a “full code” or if you’d like a “do not resuscitate” (or DNR) order.
 This is done at admission with everyone because if that situation arises in which the patient begins to “code” (heart stops or stops breathing), we can’t have this conversation then.

 A DNR communicates to the health care team whether or not to begin CPR *if* the patient begins to code.
 A DNR does not mean the patient will receive less medical care, fewer treatments or interventions, it simply means that *if* the patient’s heart stops or they stop breathing, that we are to let the patient pass naturally rather than put them through the trauma of CPR.